Academic Background

 Research Interests

 I am also a linguistic fieldworker.
-During my doctoral studies, I began working with speakers of Santiago Laxopa Zapotec, an indigenous language of Oaxaca, Mexico.
-In collaboration with these speakers and with UC Santa Cruz linguists, I have worked on a wide range of projects, including ongoing research on the comprehension of relative clauses and public education both in and about Santiago Laxopa Zapotec.
+During my doctoral studies, I worked on syntactic variation in Hawai’i Creole—one of my family languages.
+I also began working with speakers of Santiago Laxopa Zapotec, an indigenous language of Oaxaca, Mexico.
+In collaboration with these speakers and with UC Santa Cruz linguists, I have worked on projects including experimental research on the comprehension of relative clauses and public education both in and about Santiago Laxopa Zapotec.

 Links